Security-Onion-Solutions/securityonion-docs/jupyter.rst

   pip3 install elasticsearch_dsl
   pip3 install pandas

-Once the Python pre-reqs are installed, we can start executing commands within our notebook.
+Once the Python prerequisites are installed, we can start executing commands within our notebook.

 We'll start with importing the libraries we just mentioned.
 In the first cell, we'll paste the following:
 ::